code-423n4/2023-10-nextgen/README.md

 - Admin roles can only be registered on the Admin Contract.
 - Global Admins can only be registered by the Admin Contract owner.
 - Function and Collection admins can only be registered by global admins.
+- Specific admin roles can call the functions of the smart contracts.
 - Payments can only be made when royalties are set, artist proposes addresses and percentages and an admin approves them.
 - Once a hash is set for a specific token it cannot be altered.
 - emergencyWithdraw sends the funds to the admin contract owner.